exactly-once/Home/content/posts/consistent-messaging.md

 We will assume that systems in focus consist of endpoints, each owning a distinct piece of state.
 Every endpoint processes input messages, modifying internal state and producing output messages.
 All endpoints communicate using persistent messaging with at-least-once delivery guarantee.
 Finally, we assume no messages can be lost.

 This covers a pretty wide range of systems.
-Most notably service-based architectures build on top of modern messaging infrastructure - both on-premise and in the cloud [^1].
+Most notably service-based architectures build on top of the modern messaging infrastructure - both on-premise and in the cloud [^1].

 {{< figure src="/posts/an_endpoint.jpg" title="An endpoint">}}

 With at-least-once delivery, any in-flight message gets delivered possibly multiple times.
 This is a direct consequence of communication protocols used as any message will be re-delivered until acknowledged by the receiver.
 For the same reasons, duplicates get created by message producers.

 Apart from being duplicated, in-flight messages can get re-ordered.
 There are many reasons for this to happen [^2] one of the most obvious being message re-delivery mechanism.
-If delivery fails, a message is available for reprocessing only after some back-off period.
+If a delivery fails, a message is available for reprocessing only after some back-off period.
 Any other in-flight message can be processed during that time causing the respective order of those messages to change.

 When combined, duplication and re-ordering can result, at the receiver side, in many different processing sequences.
 The only guarantee is that the resulting sequence contains at least one copy of each message sent.